 Residents of the area, including local militia members, attempted to prevent the destruction of the statue.
 Mindful of a hostile, leftist media, armed militia members were careful not to engage in violence, or to be baited by leftist agitators.

 Steven Baca, a former political candidate, was videoed scuffling with leftists who were working to destroy the statue.
 He appears to have taken the bait of one or two leftist women, shoving them out of the way, or pulling/pushing one to the ground.
-The local militia have said Baca is not associated with them.
+The local militia has said Baca is not associated with them.

 Baca decided to retreat from the event, perhaps after being threatened by masked leftists.
 He is struck with a green skateboard, wielded by a masked man in black clothes, but remains upright and continues to retreat.
 A group of leftists pursue him, strike him again, and knock him to the ground.
 As he is on the ground, being attacked, he fires a pistol four times, striking one of the attackers.
 One of his attackers has a skateboard.
 It may be the person who struck him earlier, but it is not clear.